Painful intelligence: What AI can tell us about human suffering: Finding the right function by learning

 However, a network with many neurons can learn to represent much more complex functions from input to output.
 The input data could be photographs and the output data could be a word describing the main content of the photograph (``cat'', ``dog'', or ``unicorn'').
 The learning of the input-output mapping then consists of changing the synaptic weights of all the neurons in all the layers.
-In successive layers, the network performs increasingly sophisticated and abstract computations, consisting of matching the inputs successively to the templates given by the weight vectors in each layer.
-After learning the right mapping, you can input a photograph to the system, and the output of the neural network will give its estimate of what the photograph depicts.
+In successive layers, the network learns to perform increasingly sophisticated and abstract computations, consisting of matching the inputs successively to the templates given by the weight vectors in each layer.
+After successful learning of the right mapping, you can input a photograph to the network, and the output of the neural network will give its estimate of what the photograph depicts.

 There is an infinite number of different ways you can use a neural network by just defining the inputs and outputs in different ways.
-If you want to learn to predict future stock prices, the input data would be the past prices and the output, current stock prices.
+If you want it to learn to predict future stock prices, the input data would be the past prices and the output, current stock prices.
 You can create a recommendation system that recommends new products to people in online shopping by defining the inputs to be some personal information of the customers, and the output whether the customer bought a certain item or not.\citenew{davidson2010youtube} In a rather unsavoury application, the inputs would be what a social media user likes, and the output some sensitive personal information (say, sexual orientation), and then you can predict that sensitive information for anybody.
 Whether the prediction is accurate is another question, of course.

-Here, we see one main limitation of machine learning: The availability of data.
+Here, we see one main limitation of machine learning: the availability of data.
 Where do you get the sensitive personal information of social media users in the first place, i.e.\ where do you get the data to train your network?
 Maybe nobody wants to give you such sensitive data.
 In other cases, the data may be very expensive to collect; for example, in a medical application, useful measurements and their analyses may cost a lot of money.
 Finding suitable data is a major limiting factor in neural network training; this is a theme we will come back to many times.
 Learning needs data, obviously; but it also needs the right kind of data, and enough of it.